SapitoSucio/froggo-guides/docs/script_commands.md

 	 LOOK_SHOES - Shoes
 	 LOOK_BODY2 - Body style

-Whatever 'shoes' means is anyone's guess, ask Gravity - the client does nothing with this value.
+Whatever `shoes` means is anyone`s guess, ask Gravity - the client does nothing with this value.
 It still wants it from the server though, so it is kept, but normally doesn't do a thing.

-Only the look data for hairstyle, hair color and clothes color are saved to the char server's database and will persist.
-Body style will also persist if '`save_body_style`' configuration is enabled in '`/conf/battle/client.conf`'.
+Only the look data for hairstyle, hair color and clothes color are saved to the char server`s database and will persist.
+Body style will also persist if ``save_body_style`` configuration is enabled in ``/conf/battle/client.conf``.
 The rest freely change as the character puts on and removes equipment, changes maps, logs in and out and otherwise you should not expect to set them.
-In fact, messing with them is generally hazardous, do it at your own risk, it is not tested what will this actually do - it won't cause database corruption and probably won't cause a server crash, but it's easy to crash the client with just about anything unusual.
+In fact, messing with them is generally hazardous, do it at your own risk, it is not tested what will this actually do - it won`t cause database corruption and probably won`t cause a server crash, but It's easy to crash the client with just about anything unusual.

 However, it might be an easy way to quickly check for empty view IDs for sprites, which is essential for making custom headgear.

-Since a lot of people have different palettes for hair and clothes, it's impossible to tell you what all the color numbers are.
-If you want a serious example, there is a Stylist script inside the default rAthena installation that you can look at: 'npc/custom/stylist.txt'
+Since a lot of people have different palettes for hair and clothes, It's impossible to tell you what all the color numbers are.
+If you want a serious example, there is a Stylist script inside the default rAthena installation that you can look at: `npc/custom/stylist.txt`

 ---------------------------------------